dell/csm-docs/content/docs/application-mobility/use_cases.md

     ```

 ## Clone an Application
-The following example details the steps when an application in namespace `demo1` is cloned from a source cluster to a target cluster in a single operation.
+This example details the steps when an application in namespace `demo1` is cloned from a source cluster to a target cluster in a single operation.
 In this sample, both Application Mobility and Velero are installed in the `application-mobility` namespace.

-1. If Velero is not installed in the default `velero` namespace, set the following environment variable to the namespace where it is installed:
+1. If Velero is not installed in the default `velero` namespace, set this environment variable to the namespace where it is installed:
     ```
     export VELERO_NAMESPACE=application-mobility
     ```